Cacti/documentation/syslog-plugin.md

 6.) use the snmptt cacti connector

 By default since snmptt resides on the syslog server all of the IP information will appear as if its coming from localhost to fix this there is a cacti snmptt connector which will format the trap to be ingested to the syslog db it is located in the contrib folder

 ## Remote poller deployment options

 The syslog plugin can be deployed on each poller or select pollers each poller will need to be configured with rsyslog each poller will need to be configured with a syslog config_local file

 There are a few deployment approaches

 1.)
 Multiple Pollers with a load balancer for syslog

 ![multiple Pollers lb](images/syslog-multi-poller-lb.PNG)

 2.)
 Multiple pollers no balancer but devices send syslog to multiple pollers

 ![multiple Pollers no lb](images/syslog-multi-poller-no-lb.PNG)

 3.)
-Multiple pollers but devices are assigned to send Syslog to a specific poller for example poller A and device A is at one location
+Multiple pollers but devices are assigned to send Syslog to a specific poller
+    for example poller A and device A is at one location

 ![device per poller](images/syslog-device-per-poller.PNG)

 ## Remote poller setup

 To setup each remote poller you will need to enable and configure rsyslog with the following steps

 1.) decide if you will use the cacti DB or a separate DB

 ### Note on using the cacti DB as mentioned earlier

 You have two options for storing Syslog information you can either use the existing Cacti Database or use a dedicated database for Syslog as Syslog databases especially for large networks can grow pretty quickly it may be wise to create a dedicated database.
-To use a dedicated DB first create a database in MySQL and assign a user you will then change
+To use a dedicated DB first create a database in MySQL and assign a user then

 ```console
 $use_cacti_db = true;